-397 There are insufficient numbers to show the incremental count of Aboriginal and Torres Strait Islander participants in ACT over time.
+397 There are insufficient numbers to show the incremental count of Aboriginal and Torres Strait Islander participants in

 398 The incremental chart shows the number of new participants that have entered in each quarter.
 The cumulative chart shows the number of active participants as at each quarter over time.
 Data is not available prior to March 2017.